Mahbubur-Rahman-Mehedi/Doctror-Finder/README.md

 This project is made with the basic of Object Oriented Programming I ( Java ).

+java, OOP, database and XAMPP used in this project.

 It’s an application to be used by three types of user:
 i) Patient
 ii) Doctor